 - wireless communication and electromagnetic interference and compatibility.

 DBP has expertise in the diagnostic and therapeutic applications of biomedical optics; biophysics, including cardiac electrophysiology, neuroscience, and functional MRI; computational models; tissue phantoms; electrical engineering, including embedded microprocessor and electronics design, failure analysis, data, signal, and image acquisition and processing; electromagnetics, including MRI implant and electromagnetic compatibility; and functional device performance, encompassing physical medicine, biomechanics, additive manufacturing, and human performance factors.

 DBP is charged with developing and evaluating models and methodology to minimize or optimize clinical testing and other types of human exposure to medical devices, developing laboratory test platforms, measurement methods and clinical endpoints, device instrumentation, calibration capabilities, and analytical procedures to characterize and evaluate devices and products in support of the Center’s pre-market and post-market activities.

-The technical disciplines of DP staff include physics, mathematics, biophysics, neuroscience, optics, biomedical engineering, electrical engineering, mechanical engineering, and systems and general engineering
+The technical disciplines of DBP staff include physics, mathematics, biophysics, neuroscience, optics, biomedical engineering, electrical engineering, mechanical engineering, and systems and general engineering